Skip to Content

 No Windstar Cruises review would be complete without mentioning the truly excellent, friendly service onboard – a standout feature.

-Perhaps it has to do with the 1-to-2 crew/guest ratio.
+Perhaps it has to do with the high crew/guest ratio.

-But how the dining room staff knew so quickly our personal preferences – sparkling vs. still water, skim-not whole-milk lattes – is a marvel.
+But how the dining room staff knew so quickly our personal preferences on our cruises – sparkling vs. still water, skim milk lattes (not whole milk coffees) – is a marvel.

-The sports-and-swim team, doubling as dining stewards at dinner, were fun and ever-helpful.
+The sports-and-swim team (who doubled as dining stewards at dinner on our French Polynesia cruises) were fun and ever-helpful.

 Every time we reboarded the ship after going ashore, there were cold facecloths waiting for us.

-And the crew entertainment one evening had us all in stitches.
+And the crew entertainment shows (held one evening on each cruise) had us in stitches.

 Surprisingly, you don’t have to pay a fortune for all that Windstar Cruises offers.